 Bids can be for amounts from £100 to £250,000 and bids are considered on a quarterly basis.
 You can apply for a grant on the Ministry Of Defence website.

-If you are from the Armed Forces community and require help finding the right support and advice about Leeds City Council services you can find some useful information under related pages below .
-In addition we have a network of One Stop Centres across the city where people can go for further information / assistance on the full range of Council services.
-You can use our website to find the nearest one to you by going to Where I Live in the blue bar above.
+We have a network of One Stop Centres across the city where people can go for further information / assistance on the full range of Council services available to them.
+You can use our website to find the nearest one to you by going to our Where I Live section.

 Alternatively you can speak to the Service Leavers Liaison Officer (MoD) by telephoning 01904 66 8986 who will be able to offer guidance on signposting the assistance provided by the Council and other service providers.